Archiecool4/caltech-cs12-tensorflow/README.md

 ## Due dates
 The labs are due at the following times each term:
+ - Lab 0: Beginning of the second week.
  - Lab 1: Beginning of the third week.
  - Lab 2: Beginning of the fourth week.
  - Lab 3: Beginning of the fifth week.